riptano/cloud-external-driver-docs/docs/connectCsharpDriver.md

         dotnet add package CassandraCSharpDriver -v 3.13.0
         ```

-    -   Replace the code in Program.cs with the following code to connect to your Apollo database.
+    -   Replace the code in Program.cs with the following code to connect to your Astra database.

-        **Note**: Include the absolute path to the secure connect bundle for your Apollo database (`secure-connect-database_name.zip`) in the `WithCloudSecureConnectionBundle` method call, and your credentials in the `WithCredentials` method call, as shown in the following examples.
+        **Note**: Include the absolute path to the secure connect bundle for your Astra database (`secure-connect-database_name.zip`) in the `WithCloudSecureConnectionBundle` method call, and your credentials in the `WithCredentials` method call, as shown in the following examples.

         ```csharp
         using System;